Tove Jansson: Illustrations

-Detail of Jansson's drawing of Smaug destroying Lake-town, a scene from a 1962 edition of The Hobbit.
+Detail of Jansson's drawing of Smaug destroying Lake-town, a scene from a 1962 Swedish edition of The Hobbit.
 Her work helped to define how fantasy could be illustrated, but has been seen as unfashionably "expressive".

-As well as illustrating her own books, Jansson illustrated Swedish translations of classics such as Lewis Carroll's The Hunting of the Snark and Alice's Adventures in Wonderland.
+As well as illustrating her own books, Jansson illustrated Swedish translations of classics such as Lewis Carroll's The Hunting of the Snark and Alice's Adventures in Wonderland, at the invitation of Bonniers's Åke Runnquist; he became her publisher and they exchanged letters for many years.

-She created a set of illustrations for the 1962 Swedish edition of J. R. R. Tolkien's 1937 children's book The Hobbit.
+She created a set of illustrations for the 1962 Swedish edition of J. R. R. Tolkien's 1937 children's book The Hobbit, (Note: Another of her illustrations for The Hobbit can be seen in the Gollum article; she made the monster very large, before Tolkien stated that it was small.) at the request of the Swedish children's author Astrid Lindgren.
 The scholar of literature Björn Sundmark states that Jansson's work helped to define how Tolkien's Middle-earth fantasy could be depicted visually.
 The edition with her illustrations was not reprinted for many years, (Note: It was eventually reprinted in 1994 in the same 24 cm format by Rabén Prisma, ISBN 978-9-15182-727-8.) even though reviewers and "Tolkienists" liked Jansson's "expressive" images.
 Sundmark suggests that the reason was that in the 1960s, a new, more realistic style became the norm for fantasy art.

 Adaptations

 Several stage productions have been made from Jansson's Moomin series, including a number that Jansson herself was involved in.
-The earliest production was a 1949 theatrical version of Comet in Moominland performed at Åbo Svenska Teater.
+The earliest was a 1949 version of Comet in Moominland, titled Mumintrollet och kometen, performed at Åbo Svenska Teater.
 In the early 1950s, Jansson collaborated on Moomin-themed children's plays with Vivica Bandler.
 In 1952, Jansson designed stage settings and dresses for Pessi and Illusia, a ballet by Ahti Sonninen which was performed at the Finnish National Opera.
-By 1958, Jansson began to become directly involved in theater as Lilla Teater produced (Troll in the wings), a play with lyrics by Jansson and music composed by Erna Tauro.
+By 1958, Jansson began to become directly involved in theater as Lilla Teater produced Troll i kulisserna (Troll in the wings), a play with lyrics by Jansson and music composed by Erna Tauro.
 The production was a success, despite the actors' difficulties speaking through their bulbous "Moominsnouts", and later performances were held in Sweden and Norway.

 In 1974 the first Moomin opera was produced, with music composed by Ilkka Kuusisto.
+Other stage adaptations include the play Hemulen som älskade tystnad (1974–75).
+Her work was also adapted into several television dramas in the 1970s, including Mumintrollen (1969), Orm i salongen (1974), Fönstret (1976), Kvinnan som lånade minnen (1977), and Filifjonkan som trodde på katastrofer (1978).

 The Moomintrolls have been adapted to media including television animations such as the 1990 Moomin series, and feature films.